FORM OF GOVERNMENT

 The City of Hendersonville was incorporated January 7, 1847 and encompasses 6.93 square miles on a plateau about 2,200 feet above sea level.
 The City lies at the southern edge of the Blue Ridge Mountains, 40 miles north of Spartanburg and 22 miles south of Asheville on Interstate 26.

-According to the State Demographer of the Office of State Budget and Management, the population of the City is 14,165 (as of July 1, 2017).
+According to the State Demographer of the Office of State Budget and Management, the certified population estimate of the City is 14,251 (as of July 1, 2018).

 City residents pay 47 cents per $100 of property valuation.
 The downtown tax district pays an additional 28 cents per $100 of property valuation.
 The Seventh Avenue Municipal Service District pays an additional 12 cents per $100 of property valuation.